dffischer/mozilla-extensions/makepkg-templates/README.md

 - [source-git-json](source-git-json.template) looks for a `.json` file instead.
 Use this over the former for Add-Ons that generate the `install.rdf` using this JSON description.

 - [install-rdf-version](install-rdf-version.template) contains just the single line to extract the version from an `install.rdf` file.
+It uses `xmllint` to do so, thus  _libxml2_ should be added to the make dependencies when this template is used.

 # Package Composition